AlexandreFlanquart/UnityPackage-Request/README.md

-# MYUNITYPACKAGE-SCORM-UNITY
+# MYUNITYPACKAGE-Request-UNITY
-Package for Unity, add SCORM 1.2 support in WebGL projects.
+Package for Unity.

 <br>